 On the Messy Life of Todd Marinovich

-As Deadspin pointed out to me, Esquire did an in-depth feature on Marinovich.
+Now it’s 2009 and Esquire has written an in-depth feature on Marinovich.
 If you’re at all interested, I suggest taking the 30 minutes to read it.
 You’ll get to read some crazy things and find out more about the guy.
-For example, I didn’t realize that Todd was groomed to be USC’s QB not only because of his dad, but also because of his father in law and entire family’s tie to SC.
+For example, I didn’t realize that Todd was groomed to be USC’s QB not only because of his dad, but also because of his father-in-law and entire family’s tie to SC.
 Anyway, some of the most absurd stories from Marinovich’s life were touched on in the piece.
 Here are a few of those excerpts (warning, language and subject matter is strong):

 As a baby, Todd was fed only fresh vegetables, fruits, and raw milk; when he was teething, he was given frozen kidneys to gnaw.
 As a child, he was allowed no junk food; Trudi sent Todd off to birthday parties with carrot sticks and carob muffins.
 By age three, Marv had the boy throwing with both hands, kicking with both feet, doing sit-ups and pull-ups, and lifting light hand weights.
 On his fourth birthday, Todd ran four miles along the ocean’s edge in thirty-two minutes, an eight-minute-mile pace.